PatrickYuen/LargeScaleFinal/README.md

 To Do:

-User Login/Register and Session Authentication
+User Login/Register and Session Authentication \n
 Geo Verification Layer
 DB Sharding scheme with MySQL
 Organizing the city Page to display proper layout